Skip to main content

 January 3, 2018

 Kissimmee, Florida – Congressman Darren Soto released the following statement following FEMA's announcementto extend the Transitional Shelter Assistance (TSA) program until March 20, 2018.
+The TSA program provides short-term sheltering to displaced Puerto Ricans from Hurricane Maria residing in Florida.

 January 2, 2018

 Kissimmee, Florida – Congressman Darren Soto is concerned about the Trump Administration's plans to deregulate safety standards for offshore oil drilling.
 The Bureau of Safety and Environmental Enforcement (BSEE) plans to publish new regulations which recommend rather than require oil drilling companies to perform production safety measures.
+In response, Congressman Soto is leading a letter to the BSEE in opposition to the proposed changes to safety regulations.
+He is also considering filing legislation to address this matter.

 December 21, 2017